Did you know around 14% of the American workforce lives with a disability, and 27% of the population overall has a disability?

 Accessibility is also the law.

 The Americans with Disabilities Act requires that both "public" websites and work environments are accessible for users with disabilities.
-Domino's Pizza found this out the hard way in 2019, a blind employee successfully sued a school district over internal software in 2019, and ADP is currently facing an accessibility lawsuit.
+Domino's Pizza found this out the hard way in 2019 and a blind employee successfully sued a school district over internal software in 2019.
 So those who aren't thinking about accessibility for their solutions should be.

 Is your team considering accessibility as you design and implement features?
 How can we know for sure whether software is accessible?
 First, let's look at a scenario for a software team.